david-hankinson/rails-bank-trx-reporting/README.md

 - right now the app is structured for an occasional imports. if we need to import and process the transactions continuosly, we could:
   - create a scheduled Sidekiq job for each of the rakes that we are now running manually
   - feed transactions to the queue in bulk using Redis protocol and in the format that is used by Sidekiq
+  - create the aggregations (Reports) from a read replica
 - PowerBI adapter